lu-jiayi/homepage/index.md

 ## Peer-reviewed Papers

-Lu, J., Legate, J.A., and Yang, C. (accepted).
-The Learnability of Bridge Effects.
+Lu, J., Legate, J.A., and Yang, C. (in press).
+[The Learnability of Bridge Effects](https://ling.auf.net/lingbuzz/010005).
 Journal of Linguistics.

 Lu, J.^, Pan, D.^, and Degen, J. (2025) [Discourse Effects on the Manner-of-Speaking Island](https://doi.org/10.1353/lan.2025.a978271).
 Language 101(4): 627-659